Kyguyog/kyguyog.github.io/ReadMe.txt

 IF YOU DOWNLOADED FILES open index.html if needed select open with your browser

-Go to https://kyguyog.github.io/ to open online/no download version Both offline and online have no ads and no fullscreen 30 sec timer
+Go to https://kyguyog.github.io/ to open game it has no ads and no fullscreen 30 sec timer

-***I just noticed that right now you do have to be online for the offline one I will try to fix that soon probably this week***

 Only Keyboards work!